-• Whether you call or write, you should contact Customer Service right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. (coverage decisions, appeals, complaints)

-• If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
+- Whether you call or write, you should contact Customer Service right away.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
 If you have a "fast complaint," it means we will give you an answer within 24-hours.